SICD Program Frequently Asked Questions

 Q: What is required for approval?

-A: Students that apply to this program must receive approval from their undergraduate faculty advisor, the unit head of the undergraduate degree program, the Graduate Program Director, and the Dean of The Graduate School.
+A: Students that apply to this program must receive approval from their undergraduate faculty advisor, the unit head of the undergraduate degree program, the Graduate Program Director, and the Associate Vice-Provost for The Graduate School.

 Q: Once I receive approval to pursue my proposed combined degree program, do I still have to apply to the graduate program?